-LittleBigHelp's target group, in regards to their Hostels, consists of vulnerable children between the ages of 6-18 years.
+LittleBigHelp's target group for the Boys' and Girls' Hostels consists of vulnerable street or street-connected children between the ages of 6-18.

 Before moving to the Boys' and Girls' Hostel, many of the children struggled to find food in their daily life on the street.
 Because of this, street children often become forced to do theft.
 This can be the beginning of a long-term association with criminal activities that will affect both their lives and society in general.
 When street children move into a Hostel, they are sheltered from criminal activities, violence and cruelty.